NFAT: Family members

-Signalling and Binding
+Signalling and binding

 Canonical signalling

 Although phosphorylation and dephosphorylation are key for controlling NFAT function by masking and unmasking nuclear localization signals, as shown by the high number of phosphorylation sites in the NFAT regulatory domain, this dephosphorylation cannot occur without an influx of calcium ions.

-The classical signalling relies on activation of PLC through different receptors like TCR (PLCG1) or BCR (PLCG2).
+The classical signalling relies on activation of phospholipase C (PLC) through different receptors like the T-cell receptor (TCR) (PLCG1) or B-cell receptor (BCR) (PLCG2).
 This activation leads to release of inositol-1,4,5-triphosphate (IP3) and diacylglycerol (DAG).
-The IP3 is especially important for calcium influx because it binds to a IP3 receptor located in the membrane of ER.
+The IP3 is especially important for calcium influx because it binds to a IP3 receptor located in the membrane of the endoplasmic reticulum (ER).
 This causes a short sharp increase in calcium concentration in cytosol as the ions leave the ER through the IP3 receptor.

 However, this is not enough to activate NFAT signalling.
 The release of calcium ions from ER is sensed by STIM proteins which are ER transmembrane proteins.
 Under normal circumstances the STIM proteins bind calcium ions but if most of them are released from ER the bound ions are released from the STIM proteins as well.
 This causes them to oligomerize and subsequently interact with ORAI1 which is an indispensable protein of CRAC complex.
 This complex serves as a channel which selectively allows the influx of calcium ions from outside of a cell.
 This phenomenon is called store-operated calcium entry (SOCE).
 Only this longer inflow of calcium ions is capable of fully activating NFAT through the CaM/CN mediated dephosphorylation as stated above.